What Is a Halfway House?

 • Curfew must be adhered to

-Some halfway houses require the residents to be employed or committed to finding a job while living there.
-Residents may incur a fine or be asked to leave if they violate these rules.
+Residents may incur a fine or be asked to leave if they violate these halfway house rules.

-Every halfway house will have a different cost, depending on how many staff they hire, the local price of rent, and how much privacy is afforded the residents (i.e., if rooms are shared with just two or three people or many more).
-So, who pays for a halfway house?
 Halfway houses are often funded partly by the government, although residents must pay some rent and cover their bills, food, and toiletries.
+Every halfway house will have a different cost, depending on how many staff they hire, the local rent price, and how much privacy is afforded the residents (i.e., if rooms are shared with just two or three people or many more).
 Some halfway houses set a fixed price for rent, and others bill a certain percentage of the resident’s income.

-If you or your loved one is suffering from substance abuse or addiction, know that there is help.
-Avenues Recovery Center is here to guide and direct you every step of the way to recovery.
-Our dedicated and professional team have helped thousands of people overcome their addictions and they can help you too!
-We use a wide array of therapies and personalized treatment plans to facilitate optimal success.
-We pride ourselves in delivering the highest level of care and professionalism.
-If you're serious about addiction recovery, reach out to us so that we can introduce you to recovery that works.
-Contact us today so that we can begin your journey to sobriety together.
+If you or your loved one are suffering from substance abuse or addiction, know that there is help.
+Our dedicated and professional team at Avenues Recovery Center have helped thousands of people overcome their addictions, and they can help you, too!
+We use various therapies and personalized treatment plans to facilitate optimal success.
+If you're serious about addiction recovery, reach out to Avenues Recovery today so that we can introduce you to recovery that works.
+Let’s begin your journey to sobriety together.

 Check your insurance